konotor/phonegap-sdk/README.md

 (Note that the Phonegap CLI didn't support --variable before version 3.6.3, so please use the Cordova CLI as shown above in case you're on an older version)

-1 b) Configure for phonegap build in config.xml
+1 b) Alternately, configure for phonegap build in config.xml

     <gap:plugin name="cordova-plugin-konotor" source="npm" version="1.0.0">
         <param name="APP_ID" value="YOUR_APP_ID"/>